-United Way is proud to celebrate over 50 years of commitment to McHenry County!
+United Way is proud to celebrate 57 years of commitment to McHenry County!

 The United Fund or Community Chest, as we were previously known, began back in the fall of 1966.
 The first meeting was held with some community members on August 18, 1966, at Central Grade School in Crystal Lake and David J. Blahnik, President of the Crystal Lake Chamber of Commerce, presided.
 It was decided that during the week of October 24 that year, they would host a United Fund Drive in “an effort to eliminate many of the individual tag days and fund drives of the past because so many deserving organizations have fallen short of their goals.”
 They believed that a United Fund Drive would be more successful than individual drives, as well as demanding less time and effort on the part of volunteers.

 The first organizations to sign up and receive donations, were the McHenry County Chapter American Red Cross, Blackhawk Area Council Boy Scouts of America, Chicago Missionary Society, Crystal Lake Public Welfare, Sybaquay Girl Scout Council Inc., Illinois Childrens’ Home and Aid Society, The Salvation Army and Woodstock Childrens’ Home.

 In a document dated December 13, 1966, it was noted they raised $21,680.41 that first campaign and that the average size of contribution of a pledge was $13.11!